Danielcplusplus/C-Fronius-library-/README.md

 # C-Fronius-library

 Copyright (c) 2020 Danielcplusplus and mike-2x.
-Licenced under the terms of the GNU General Public License version 3.
+Licensed under the terms of the GNU General Public License version 3.

 DISCLAIMER: This project is not affiliated with, funded by, or in any way associated with Fronius International GmbH.